soulaway/cv/README.md

 Development of the retail business logic at ERP system for Bison Schweiz AG.
 Java EE application development.
 (Reach client based on Eclipse, Jboss AS, Oracle db, Bison Java midlware)

+---

 **IPTV Development Experience**

 > IPTV and cable TV UI developer, Zodiac Interactive, Saint Petersburg, 2010 –2012 (2 y.)

 UI Development for huge amount of customers.
-Front-end applications and services development for Set Top Boxes, provided by CISCO and Scientific-Atlanta and powered by Zodiac PowerUp platform.
+Front-end applications and services development for Set Top Boxes, provided by CISCO and Scientific-Atlanta and powered by Zodiac PowerUp platform, writing GUI animation and client-side business logic using Zodiac Script.

----

 **Other Experience**